Parmelia imbricaria

 Parmelia imbricaria is a species of foliose lichen in the family Parmeliaceae.
 Found in western Canada, it was formally described as a new species in 2017 by Trevor Goward, Pradeep Kumar Divakar, María del Carmen Molina, and Ana Crespo.
-The type specimen was collected by Goward near the Clearwater River drainage (British Columbia, Canada), where it was found at an altitude of 700 m growing on a basalt boulder.
+The type specimen was collected by Goward near the Clearwater River drainage (British Columbia, Canada), where it was found at an elevation of 700 m growing on a basalt boulder.
 The specific epithet refers to the "imbricate" (closely overlapping) lobes of the thallus.
 The lichen occurs in western Canada, with a range including southern Yukon and extending south to southern inland British Columbia.
 The European Parmelia pinatifida is a closely related species.